ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/subscription-stats.markdown

 {NOTE: }

-* A Subscription task is an ongoing task in which the server sends documents that match a query defined on the task to a client.
+* A **Subscription Task** is an ongoing task in which the server sends documents that match a query defined on the task to a client.
 * The server sends the documents in batches in an orderly manner, waiting for the client to acknowledge the consumption of each batch before sending the next.